VIAME/bioharn/README.md

 * CascadeRCNN - Requires mmdet
 * RetinaNet - Requires mmdet

-Currently we are targeting mmdet 1.0 revision 4c94f10d0ebb566701fb5319f5da6808df0ebf6a but we are working to upgrade to v2.0 soon.
+Older versions of bioharn were previously targeting mmdet 1.0 revision 4c94f10d0ebb566701fb5319f5da6808df0ebf6a but we are now targeting v2.0.

 This repo is a component of the VIAME project: https://github.com/VIAME/VIAME